Updated: May 23

 Remember Paul’s act of debating on Sabbath is not considered work, had he been making tents on Sabbath then yes he would have broken the fourth commandment.

 Who ‘Changed’ the Sabbath Day and Why?

 Now that we have Biblical evidence for the Sabbath being honored in the New Testament, let’s look at why the day was changed and who did it.
 Roman Emperor Constantine was a proclaimed Christian but also worship the sun god, that is why he wanted the day moved to Sunday, so he could worship both on the same day.

 “On the venerable Day of the sun let the magistrates and people residing in cities rest, and let all workshops be closed.
 In the country, however, persons engaged in agriculture may freely and lawfully continue their pursuits: because it often happens that another Day is not so suitable for grain sowing or for vine planting: lest by neglecting the proper moment for such operations the bounty of heaven should be lost.”
 (Constantine, 321 A.D)

-The Catholic church followed suite, because Roman Catholicism and Rome are close, if not one in the same.
+The Catholic Church followed suit because Roman Catholicism and Rome are close if not the same.